williamgl/CS-361/README.md

 # CS361
 test commit

-For the MVP assign, please visit /LMS
+For the MVP assignment, please visit /LMS